 3. If the employee is found to be unfit for duty following the medical examination he/she will be immediately placed on a medical leave of absence.
 Should the employee wish to challenge the employer’s fitness for duty examination, he/she may submit medical documentation to the employer of their fitness for duty.
 If a third opinion is deemed necessary, the costs shall be the responsibility of the employer.
 For third opinions, the parties will agree on a third opinion medical provider to ensure that an evaluation is completed by an appropriate physician or psychologist.
 Employees will execute an appropriate medical release to allow the medical examination report(s) to be shared with the University to determine fitness for duty and/or initiate the reasonable accommodation dialogue if appropriate.

-4. All requests for a Fitness for Duty evaluation will be reviewed and approved or denied by the Chief Human Resources Officer or designee prior to sending an employee for an evaluation.
+4. All requests for a Fitness for Duty evaluation or reasonable suspicion examination will be reviewed and approved or denied by the Associate Vice President of Human Resources Officer or designee prior to sending an employee for an evaluation.
 All information will be handled in accordance with Article 15.5 and will not be placed in the employee’s personnel file.

 ARTICLE 48 – TERM OF AGREEMENT